 Historical site of the Mazzei family from the 1435 by well 24 generations, the village of Fonterutoli keeps its aspect of Medieval origin intact today.
 Its origins are ancient, attested by an Etruscan necropolis near the village and a Roman road that crosses it, the famous via Romea.

 A small number of stone buildings, the church of San Miniato in the Piazza del Paese, the villa built at the end of the 1500, in place of the fortified castle, and all the charm of a place that has remained unchanged over time.

-A Fonterutoli, historical Florentine rampart, we arrive from the Chiantigiana, the panoramic road that has always crossed the whole Chianti to connect Florence a Siena.
+A Fonterutoli, historical Florentine rampart, we arrive from the Chiantigiana, the panoramic road that has always crossed the whole Chianti to connect Firenze a Siena.
 Here are the rooms that make up the B & B Castello Fonterutoli in a kind of building hotel.

 The B & B offers country-chic style rooms inspired by the colors of the Chianti, restored with the authentic taste of the Mazzei family.
 All rooms are located in the historic heart of the village and staying there offers an authentic experience.

 The stone walls, the terracotta floors, the wooden beams, the large fireplaces, the warm and enveloping atmosphere, the view on the Tuscan countryside, the hills, the vineyards and the olive trees.
 From all this is surrounded by those who come to visit Fonterutoli; here, for centuries, the activity of wine production of Mazzei.
 The property counts all around the village 117 hectares of vineyards, and the grapes are vinified in the spectacular family cellar, dug into the rock and built by the architect Agnese Mazzei (open all year).